 It has thousands of hotels and an ever increasing number of alternative forms of accommodation such as AirB&B options and monasteries.

 Being an expat from Rome and having visited the city both as a local and as a visitor, I put together the best areas in Rome for families and tried and tested hotels that will suit families travelling with kids.
+This is my selection of the best hotels in Rome for families with kids.

 Please note.
 I chose hotels I believe will give you the best Rome experience and received no compensation or incentive for their inclusion.
 The links in this post are affiliate links and clicking on them will allow you to check prices and availability of the hotels mentioned on our partner sites.
 You can read our full affiliate link policy at the end of this post.